 Real World Example: Marijuana legalization

 Quite often, issues will emerge quickly that have been unforeseen.
-These will be tabled immediately and a plebiscite can be held immediately with the American citizens to determine if further action might be necessary.
+These will be tabled immediately and a plebiscite will be held immediate with the Canadian citizens to determine if further action might be necessary.

-The result of the plebiscite is not a binding commitment, rather a method to gauge the overall direction Americans would like to pursue.
+The result of the plebiscite is not a binding commitment, rather a method to gauge the overall direction Canadians would like to pursue.

 Monitoring of the internet community will assist to bring to governments attention, those issues in society that have potential to become regulatory areas.
 Many issues start within a small space and then surface as full-blown topics when the media gets a hold of it.
 The goal is to identify the issue and address it, long before any area of concern gets out of control.